Chowdhury Kamal Ibne Yusuf

 Chowdhury Kamal Ibne Yousuf (1940 – 9 December 2020) was a Bangladeshi politician who served as government minister.

 He was a leader of Bangladesh Nationalist Party.

 Family

 Kamal was born into a Bengali Zamindar family from Faridpur district.
 Their zamindari originated at the Amirabad Estate, Faridpur.
 His grandfather was the zamindar Chowdhury Moyezuddin Biwshash.
-His father, Yusuf Ali Chowdhury (Mohan Mia), was a Muslim League leader during British rule and in Pakistan who supported Pakistan during the Bangladesh Liberation war.
+His father, Yusuf Ali Chowdhury (Mohan Mia), was a Muslim League leader during British rule and in Pakistan.
 His uncle Chowdhury Abdallah Zaheeruddin (Lal Mia) had been a cabinet minister in the government of President Ayub Khan while another uncle, Enayet Hossain Chowdhury, became a member of the National Assembly of Pakistan.

 Career

 Kamal joined the Bangladesh Nationalist Party (BNP) led by President Ziaur Rahman after the party's formation in 1979.
 He was elected to parliament in the 1979 election.
 In 1981, he was inducted as a minister in the government of President Justice Abdus Sattar.
 In 1991, he was elected again and was made a Minister for Health in the cabinet of Prime Minister Begum Khaleda Zia.
 He won the general elections in 1996 even though the BNP lost power to the Awami League.
 BNP won the 2001 elections after which he was made Minister for Food and Disaster Management.
 He lost his seat in the 2008 general elections.
 He was the vice-chairman of BNP.